Sikundi/demo-cohort12/README.md

-# demo-cohort12
-This is a demo project for c12 LLS on git &amp; github
+This is a demo project for c12 LLS on git & github Shows how to push